 With these three data sets, we then estimate seven specifications.
-In scenarios (1)-(3), we specify the demand model correctly and verify that we can recover the underlying preferences.
+In scenarios (1)-(3), we specify the demand model correctly and verify that we can recover the underlying preferences using the above instrumentation strategy.
 In scenarios (4) and (5), we specify general 'box-cox' preferences to recover the simpler 'log' and 'linear' preferences.
-Lastly, in scenarios (6) and (7) we investigate model mis-specification by using either a 'log' or a 'linear' demand model in estimation to recover 'box-cox' preferences.
+Lastly, in scenarios (6) and (7) we investigate model misspecification by using either a 'log' or a 'linear' demand model in estimation to recover 'box-cox' preferences.